laboon/cs0401/labs/lab07/Lab07.md

 ## Sample Output

-Note: the following output is from
+Note: the following output is with only 10 seasons, but it should show you what the output should look like.

 ```
 (635) $ javac Lab07.java ; java Lab07